 Become A Leader of the Low Carb Lifestyle

-Finally see if there are low carb meet up groups in your area that you can join and if there aren’t any groups then consider starting one.
-There easy to form and because of the internet and everyone’s interest in living a healthy lifestyle you should have a following in no time.
-Meetup group start up fees are about $15/month and once you get a good following you can ask members for a dollar donation to cover the cost of the group.
+Finally, see if there are low carb meet up groups in your area that you can join and if there aren’t any groups then consider starting one.
+They’re easy to form and because of the internet and everyone’s interest in living a healthy lifestyle, you should have a following in no time.
+Meetup group start-up fees are about $15/month and once you get a good following you can ask members for a dollar donation to cover the cost of the group.

 As an added bonus, there is nothing more motivating to stick with a low carb diet when you are leading others to do the same.
 You are the example; you are their leader, don’t let them down.
 They are counting on you.